-The Sparta Archeological Museum is also worth a visit and contains artifacts from the various archeological digs.
+The Sparta Archaeological Museum is also worth a visit and contains artefacts from various archaeological digs.

 Discover the best historical places in Greece, from the Acropolis to Epidaurus and more, includes an interactive map of Greek cultural places, landmarks and monuments.

 Discover the best the top Ancient Greek Ruins in Greece, from the Acropolis to Olympia and more, includes an interactive map of ancient Greek sites.